briggsprashar/sports_metric_analysis/Project.md

 **4. Consistent Testing**

-Metric values can be highly sport-, athlete- and protocol-dependent, calling for consistent testing especially to address female testing-gaps.
+Metric values can be highly sport-, athelete- and protocol-dependent, calling for consistent testing especially to address female testing-gaps.
 This is compounded by inconsistent metric performance measurement thresholds.

 <img src="IMAGES/4.2.4_contextual_insights.png" alt="cont insights" width="500">